15+ B2B Cold Email Templates That Actually Get Replies [2026]

 How many follow-up emails should I send in a cold email sequence?

-We recommend 5-7 total touchpoints across email and LinkedIn.
-For email specifically, 4-5 emails over 21-30 days is the sweet spot.
-Research shows that 80% of deals require five or more touchpoints, but there is a point of diminishing returns.
-Beyond 7 emails, you are annoying people and damaging your brand.
-The key is that each follow-up should add new value — a new insight, a new case study, a new angle.
+We recommend 5-7 total touchpoints across email and LinkedIn — for email specifically, 4-5 over 21-30 days is the sweet spot.
+Beyond 7 emails, you are annoying people.
+Each follow-up must add new value — insight, case study, or angle.
 If you are just "checking in," you are wasting everyone's time.

 What is the best time to send B2B cold emails?

-Tuesday, Wednesday, and Thursday between 8-10 AM in the prospect's local time zone consistently perform best in our data.
-Monday mornings are inbox-clearing time and Fridays have lower engagement.
-That said, the difference between the best and worst times is around 10-15% — send time matters far less than message quality and targeting.
-If you are agonising over send time while sending generic emails to a bad list, you are optimising the wrong thing.
+Tuesday, Wednesday, and Thursday between 8-10 AM in the prospect's local time zone perform best in our data.
+Mondays are inbox-clearing time; Fridays have lower engagement.
+That said, best vs worst time is only a 10-15% delta — send time matters far less than message quality and targeting.

 How much personalization do cold emails need to be effective?